Multifarious/dw-goodies/README.md

 ## Setting Up for the Build Number Command

-The `BuildNumber` command requires the following to be additions to the Maven project that is used to build the Dropwizard service in question.
+The `BuildNumber` command requires the following additions to the Maven project that is used to build the Dropwizard service in question.

 First, the `<scm>...</scm>` section of the POM should be filled in, e.g.: